Ram0553/Calculator/README.md

-# Calculator
+# RCalculator
 This is a basic calculator which covers the divide by zero case.

-Link to download app:-   https://github.com/Ram0553/Calculator/raw/main/Calculator.apk
+Link to download app:-   https://github.com/Ram0553/RCalculator/raw/main/app/build/outputs/apk/debug/app-debug.apk

 In App Pictures:-